-- b.
-Office Visit Copayments.
-Each year of the Agreement, the level of the office visit copayment applicable to a medical specialist and dependents is based upon whether the medical specialist has completed the on-line Health Assessment during open enrollment, and has agreed to opt-in for health coaching. - c.
+c.
 Services received from, or authorized by, a primary care physician within the primary care clinic.
 Under Advantage, the health care services outlined in the benefits charts above shall be received from, or authorized by a primary care physician within the primary care clinic.
 Preventive care, as outlined in the Summary of Benefits, is covered at one hundred (100) percent for services received from or authorized by the primary care clinic.
 The primary care clinic shall be selected from approved clinics in accordance with the Advantage administrative procedures.
 Unless otherwise specified in 6A2, services not received from, or authorized by, a primary care physician within the primary care clinic may not be covered.
-Unless the individual has a referral from his/her primary care clinic, there are no benefits for services received from providers in Benefit Levels that are different from that of the primary care clinic in which the individual has enrolled. - d.
-Services not requiring authorization by a primary care physician within the primary care clinic. - 1) Eye Exams.
+Unless the individual has a referral from his/her primary care clinic, there are no benefits for services received from providers in Benefit Levels that are different from that of the primary care clinic in which the individual has enrolled.

+d.
+Services not requiring authorization by a primary care physician within the primary care clinic.

+- 1) Eye Exams.
 Limited to one (1) routine examination per year for which no copay applies. - 2) Outpatient emergency and urgicenter services within the service area.
 The emergency room copay applies to all outpatient emergency visits that do not result in hospital admission within twenty-four (24) hours.
-The urgicenter copay is the same as the primary care clinic office visit copay. - Brofessional services of a physician, emergency room treatment, and inpatient hospital services are covered at eighty percent (80%) of the first two thousand dollars (\$2,000) of the charges incurred per insurance year, and one-hundred percent (100%) thereafter.
+The urgicenter copay is the same as the primary care clinic office visit copay. - 3) Emergency and urgently needed care outside the service area.
+Professional services of a physician, emergency room treatment, and inpatient hospital services are covered at eighty percent (80%) of the first two thousand dollars (\$2,000) of the charges incurred per insurance year, and one-hundred percent (100%) thereafter.
 The maximum eligible out-of-pocket expense per individual per year for this benefit is four hundred dollars (\$400).
 This benefit is not available when the member's condition permits him or her to receive care within the network of the plan in which the individual is enrolled. - 4) Ambulance.
 The deductible and coinsurance for services not subject to copays applies.